-- A. At any Interfraternity Senate Meeting, an Interfraternity Senator can motion for an Interfraternity Council officer to be removed from his position. - B. Motion must be called one meeting in advance of the next scheduled Interfraternity Senate meeting. - C. If the motion is seconded then the Interfraternity Council officers standing on the Interfraternity Council will be voted on at the next scheduled Interfraternity Senate meeting. - D. In order to remove an Interfraternity Council officer there must be a two-thirds vote in favor of removal, in a meeting that has met quorum. - E. If an Interfraternity Council officer is removed from his position the Interfraternity Council will organize a special election to replace the removed officer. - F. No election will take place if an officer is removed within two months remaining of his second semester of his term.
+- 1) At any Interfraternity Senate Meeting, an Interfraternity Senator or Interfraternity Council Officer can motion for an Interfraternity Council officer to be removed from his position. - 2) A motion must be called one meeting in advance of the next scheduled Interfraternity Senate meeting. - 3) If the motion is seconded, the Interfraternity Council officer(s) motioned for removal will be voted on at the next scheduled Interfraternity Senate meeting. - 4) To remove an Interfraternity Council officer there must be a two-thirds vote in favor of removal in a meeting that has met quorum. - 5) If an Interfraternity Council officer is removed from his position the Interfraternity Council will organize a special election to replace the removed officer, or the president appoints a interim councilmember - a) Any appointment will be confirmed a majority vote in the senate. - 6) No election will take place if an officer is removed within two months remaining of his second semester of his term.